 The MSc in Data Analytics is designed for students with a numerate background (for example a first degree in Mathematics, Economics, Accounting, Psychology, Physics or Chemistry) as well as graduates already working in industry.
 The programme will enable you to utilise and apply your previous academic experience to gain the skills required to work with the large quantities of data that need to be analysed in the modern world.

 What is Data Analytics?

-Around 200 billion tweets are sent per day.
-Google receives over 200 million search requests per minute.
+Around 200 million tweets are sent per day.
+Google receives over 2.4 million search requests per minute.
 The UK’s Department of Health plan to sequence 100,000 genomes, each of which generates 200 GB for data.
 Walmart’s database contains over 2.5 petabytes of data from the retailer’s 1 million customer transactions per hour.
 Who will analyse all this data?

 Being able to quickly and efficiently analyse large amounts of electronic data is becoming increasingly important for a wide range of org anisations.
 Huge amounts of data are currently available and the volume being produced is growing rapidly.

 Data is generated from a wide range of sources including medicine, use of social media, scientific experiments and sensor networks.
 This data exists in a variety of formats ranging from structured (e.g. spreadsheets and sensor data) to unstructured (e.g. text, images, video and speech).
 Deriving information from this data has become one of the key challenges within Computer Science.

 Data Analytics focuses on managing vast amounts of information and transforming it into actionable knowledge.
 The programme teaches the key skills that are required to carry out practical analysis of the types of data sets that need to be interpreted in the modern world.
 The types of data sets encountered include large data sets as well as structured and unstructured data.
 The programme makes use of techniques developed within a range of disciplines, including computer science, artificial intelligence, mathematics and statistics.